 Schools are neutral about which scores students submit.
 Said Stanford University spokeswoman Lisa Lapin, “We accept either test on equal footing.”
 This leaves the decision to the students, who are wondering if the changes to the new SAT will help them or hurt them.

 The SAT had long been the most popular exam.
 However, in 2012 more students took the ACT than took the SAT.
 “Some of the changes to the SAT may have brought attention to the fact that there is an alternative,” said ACT spokesman Ed Colby.
-In fact, at the last major overhaul for the SAT, in 2005, 40 percent of graduates took the ACT, a figure that grew to 59 percent this year.
+In fact, at the last major overhaul for the SAT, in 2005, 40 percent of graduates took the ACT, a figure that grew to 59 percent in 2016.

-For now, we know the new SAT infuses reading throughout every section, writing, math—word problems dominate the math section—and the essay.
+The SAT infuses reading throughout every section, writing, math—word problems dominate the math section—and the essay.
 The test’s language also has become more complex, so it could be more difficult for students who speak English as a second language.
 The ACT is less complicated, but grants less time per question.